 Treatment of congestive heart failure.

-Cats:
+4.3 Contraindications

-Reduction of proteinuria associated with chronic kidney disease.
-4.3 Contraindications Do not use in known cases of hypersensitivity to the active substance or to any of the excipients.
+Do not use in known cases of hypersensitivity to the active substance or to any of the excipients.

 Do not use in cases of hypotension, hypovolaemia, hyponatraemia or acute renal failure.
 Do not use in cases of cardiac output failure due to aortic or pulmonary stenosis.
-Do not use during pregnancy or lactation (section 4.7).
-4.4 Special warnings for each target species None.
+Do not use in pregnancy or lactation (section 4.7).

+4.4 Special warnings for each target species

+None.

-4.5 Special precautions for use Special precautions for use in animals No evidence of renal toxicity of the veterinary medicinal product has been observed (in dogs or cats) during clinical trials, however, as is routine in cases of chronic kidney disease, it is recommended to monitor plasma creatinine, urea and erythrocyte counts during therapy.
-The efficacy and safety of the veterinary medicinal product has not been established in dogs and cats below 2.5 kg body weight.
+4.5 Special precautions for use Special precautions for use in animals No evidence of renal toxicity of the veterinary medicinal product has been observed in dogs during clinical trials, however, as is routine in cases of chronic kidney disease, it is recommended to monitor plasma creatinine, urea and erythrocyte counts during therapy.
+The efficacy and safety of the veterinary medicinal product has not been established in dogs below 2.5 kg body weight.
 Special precautions to be taken by the person administering the veterinary medicinal product to animals Wash hands after use.